How a Subway franchisor served up a better employee and customer experience by fine tuning his talent strategy.

 We now have the right people in the right roles, and that is having a positive impact on customer service and return visits.
 The Behavioral Assessment pays for itself.

-As Jackson’s business continued to grow, he relied on our Behavioral Assessment to develop current and future managers and predict leadership performance.
-He also implemented the our Job Assessment to define the ideal behavioral and cognitive targets for specific roles before hiring, providing interviewers with ideal behavioral patterns for various positions.
+As Jackson’s business continued to grow, he relied on our Behavioral Assessment and training to develop current and future managers and predict leadership performance.
+He also implemented our Job Assessment to define the ideal behavioral and cognitive targets for specific roles before hiring, providing interviewers with ideal behavioral patterns for various positions.

 Enthusiasm for the tools spread throughout the seven franchises.
 Subway employees embraced the Behavioral Assessment’s insights, noticing greater self-awareness and a better understanding of their colleagues.
 In fact, our methodology became so ingrained at Jackson’s restaurants that all employees had their behavioral patterns added to their name tags for easy reference.
 This resulted in more effective communication and better decision-making.